Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Electrostatic sticky fields in the palms and soles stuck him firmly to it, and he scuttled along the surface to plant a sensor, ensuring that the compartment he was about to enter didn’t contain a civilian: when it turned out to empty, he peeled the hull open with his fusion claws and forced himself inside against the flood of escaping air.

 Life for Fiin had been unspeakably busy as of late.
-He was wearing *triple* hats as the Champion of Stoneback, effectively its *Grandfather* while they figured out a replacement for Garl...and unofficially Daar’s chief of staff for the Grand Army as well.
+He was wearing *triple* hats as the Champion of Stoneback, effectively its *Grandfather* while they figured out a replacement for Garl... and unofficially Daar’s chief of staff for the Grand Army as well.

 Fiin was desperately looking forward to Hunter gore on his paws.
 He had some frustrations to work out.